abbamediabanner

 -- Charles Darwin

 In the early 1900's as the Industrial Revolution morphed to Modernism, it seemed humankind had "made it"....and boy, were we riding high!
+Our world became symbolicly rich, where ideas based on theories and principles could create extradordinary results.
+From math, to science, psychology, to liberal arts, the symbols out of these disciplines ran the modern age.
+Businesses, inventions, social movements, and scientific theories grew exponetially.
 We could do and make anything: automobiles, electricity, air-conditioners, airplanes, even motion pictures.
 This celebration climaxed with the Roaring Twenties, (1920's).
 "In the mornin', in the evenin', ain' t we got fun?..." was the mantra to fill the dance halls, where people would dance until the sun came up.
 Some circles already disillusioned with the limits of science and the world of absolutes, had begun to experiment with a new found luxury: expressing their ideas in a fanciful, self-absorbed way.
 Writers like F. Scott Fitzgerald (1896-1940), were natural literary leaders of the time, with fantasies of individualized self promotion themes between their pages.

 gatsby